Yields jump, 10-year tops 1.6pc for first time since June

 The Labor Department said in its closely-watched employment report that nonfarm payrolls increased by 194,000 jobs last month.
 Data for August was revised to show 366,000 jobs created, instead of the previously reported 235,000 positions.

-The five-year note yield, which is more sensitive to intermediate interest rate hikes, reached its highest level since February 2020 at 1.059pc.
-It was last up 2.9 basis points at 1.0481pc.
+The five-year note yield, which is more sensitive to intermediate interest rate hikes, reached its highest level since February 2020 at 1.059%.
+It was last up 2.9 basis points at 1.0481%.

 "In the (Treasury) bill market, there's just a shift in which yields are under the most pressure," Canavan said.